Previous | Next

 "There are suction cups on the suit?"
-Zany asked with amazement.
+Zany gasped with amazement.

-"You wouldn't believe me if I told you all the things I put in those suits."
-Harry smiled, but he immediately became serious again.
-"Now we have no more time to waste.
+"You wouldn't believe me if I told you all the things I put in those suits," Harry smiled, but he immediately became serious again.
+"Now, we have no more time to waste.
 Let's finish the job.
 Goopy, I want you to find out precisely where the cogs are being built."
-He ordered.

-The purple dog looked at Harry and then obediently opened his laptop without a response.
-After a minute of typing he said "I hacked into a security camera at the capitol to track all the cogs entering and leaving each day.
-And all the data says there are a lot more cogs exiting the capitol each day than the ones who enter it, hundreds of thousands even!"
+The purple dog looked at Harry then obediently opened his laptop without a response.
+After a minute of typing, he said, "I hacked into a security camera at the capitol to track all the cogs entering and leaving each day.
+And all the data says there are a lot more cogs exiting the capitol each day than the number who enter it, several thousand more!"

-"I think that's our answer."
-Harry said.
-"Now I want you all to stand up in a line."
+"I think that's our answer," Harry said.
+"Now, I want you all to stand up in a line."
 The other toons stood up and formed a line as ordered.
-"We are going to do the impossible."
-Harry announced, "Now as you may imagine, a task that is considered impossible will be quite difficult to do."
-He walked up Lizzy, the first in line.
-"I see great potential in you."
-He said.
+"We are going to do the impossible," Harry announced.
+"Now, as you may imagine, a task that is considered impossible will be quite difficult to do."
+He walked up Pink, the first in line.
+"I see great potential in you," he said.
 "Do the very best you can."

-Harry then faced Rocky.
+Harry turned to Rocky.
 "This is no time for laziness."
 Rocky looked up from his burrito and made eye contact with Harry.
 "You will do the best you can, right?"

 "Yes, I promise."
 Rocky saluted him.

-Then Harry stood before Dynoboom.
+Then Harry stood before Ricky.
 "Your explosives may prove useful, but we'll have to be sneaky and quiet in there."